virouncode/portfolio/README.md

 This is my web developer portfolio.
-I made without using any template, as an exercise to improve myself in tailwind
+I made it without using any template, as an exercise to improve myself in tailwind